-The FCC ID and IC Certification number labels are affixed on the wireless LAN card 1 and wireless WAN card 2 installed in your computer.
+The FCC ID and IC Certification number label for the user-replaceable wireless WAN module is affixed to the wireless module 1 (available on some models) installed in your computer.

-Note: Use only Lenovo-authorized wireless communication cards for the computer.
-If you install an unauthorized wireless communication card that is not approved for use in your computer, an error message will be displayed and the computer will beep when you turn on the computer.
+Note: For the user-replaceable wireless module, ensure that you use only Lenovo-authorized wireless modules for the computer.
+Otherwise, an error message will be displayed and the computer will beep when you turn on the computer.